axllent/silverstripe-sitemap/README.md

 This extension adds sitemap functionality to your SilverStripe website.
 It is heavily based on [googlesitemaps](https://github.com/silverstripe-labs/silverstripe-googlesitemaps), however does things a little differently, adding in support for basic custom filters when adding DataObjects, and removing some CMS integration, pagination of results, and JavaScript support.
+The sitemap is hard-coded to have a maximum of 1000 dataobjects per sitemap (due to memory use), and will automatically split your sitemaps into multiple if there are more.

 ## Requirements
 * SilverStripe 3.0+